Schwenk-Lab/gpcr_antibody_screen/README.md

 Leo Dahl, Ilana B. Kotliar, Annika Bendes, Tea Dodig-Crnković, Samuel Fromm, Arne Elofsson, Mathias Uhlén, Thomas P. Sakmar and Jochen M. Schwenk

 This repository contains code for analysis and visualisation (apart from the structural mapping, which can be found at [Elofsson Lab](https://github.com/ElofssonLab)) for the manuscript with the title above.
+Data can be found at [https://doi.org/10.17044/scilifelab.21907995](https://doi.org/10.17044/scilifelab.21907995).

 `abval`
 contains code for the multiplex screening ("antibody validation").